Decoding the mystery: Why do cats hiss at each other?

 When cats hiss at humans

-If your cat hisses at you, it doesn't necessarily mean your cat dislikes you.
-It could simply be a reaction to feeling threatened or uncomfortable.
+If your cat hisses at you, it doesn’t necessarily mean your cat dislikes you.
+A cat may hiss at a person if it feels threatened or uncomfortable.
+When a cat is hissing at a person, it is important to respect its boundaries and give it space.

 In addition, changes in their environment such as rearranged furniture or a new pet can cause cats to hiss.
 It’s also common for cats to hiss at the vet’s practice due to the stress and anxiety associated with the unfamiliar environment and handling.